 #5 – Price Match

 Remember in “Save money: groceries shopping secret” #3 where I recommended looking for sales?
 Okay, well you aren’t really saving any money if you have to drive all over town to get items at the best possible price.
 That’s why it’s important to go to a store that price matches (ex.
 Walmart).
+Walmart is great for price matching, and they are also notorious for offering awesome Walmart coupons for in-store and online.

 Find items on sale at other stores (in weekly circulars) and head to a store that price matches to score all your savings in one place!